amogh9594/FastAPI-Data-Store/README.md

 ## Getting Started

 1. **Download the Script:**
-   - Download the provided script (`app.py`) and save it to a directory on your computer.
+   - Download the provided script folder and save it to your computer.

 2. **Install Dependencies:**
    - Open a terminal or command prompt.